 - Dim Mode.
-What this feature does is turns off the lights.
-Simple, but not all air purifiers has it.
-It is a must-feature during the night if you want to keep the air purifier on but don’t want to see bright lights.
+What this feature does is turn off the lights.
+It’s simple, but not all air purifiers have it.
+It is a must-feature at night if you want to keep the air purifier on but don’t want to see bright lights.

 - A timer lets you turn off the air purifier after a particular time.
 For example, you can set up a minimum of 1 to maximum 24hrs.

 - Control Lockout.
-When this setting is activated, controls are no longer able to press.
+When this setting is activated, controls are no longer able to be pressed.
 This is handy for those who have a child or pets who could accidentally push buttons.